neofelisho/tech_note/_posts/2018-05-19-diagnostic-timeout-exceptions-for-azure-redis.md

 During the load test, we kept monitoringthe statistics of Redis, App Service Plan and VM of MS-SQL.
 The CPU, memory and disk I/O loading seemed to be ok.
 So maybe there are something wrong with network, or with our codes to manipulate Redis.

-I added logs in constructor of Redis multiplextor to make sure that we kept singleton in each web sites.
+We added logs in constructor of Redis multiplextor to make sure that we kept singleton in each web sites.
 It passed.

 ---